5 Best Tours of El Albaicín and Sacromonte in Granada

 • New Square

-What will you see during the Albaicín and Sacromonte tours?
+What will you see during the Albaicin and Sacromonte tours?

-Darro River| ©Juan Luis
+Darro river| ©Juan Luis

-Darro River| ©Juan Luis
+Darro river| ©Juan Luis

 • Sacromonte: A picturesque neighborhood on the outskirts of Granada where gypsies have lived since the 16th century.
 It is famous for its views of the imposing Alhambra and the mountains, its whitewashed houses, its typical caves and its tablaos flamencos where you can have a good party.
 Undoubtedly, one of the most authentic and traditional places that I recommend you to visit in the Andalusian city.

 • Albaicín: Of modest appearance at first glance, this neighborhood of narrow streets, red roofs and white houses keeps in its bosom the origins of what was once the capital of the Nasrid kingdom.
-Strolling through the Albaicín is a walk through the history of Granada and a delight for the eyes.
+Strolling through the Albaicin is a walk through the history of Granada and a delight for the eyes.
 Not in vain, its unique beauty earned it recognition as a World Heritage Site in 1984, and rightly so!

 • Carrera del Darro: One of the oldest and most beautiful streets in Granada.
 From here you can contemplate the Alhambra at the top of the Sabika and the lush forests that surround it.
-Walking along it with the murmur of the water of the Darro River in the background is a pleasure that no visitor should miss.
+Strolling along it with the murmur of the water of the Darro River in the background is a pleasure that no visitor should miss.

 • Church of San Gil and Santa Ana: In the Plaza de Santa Ana you will visit the magnificent church of San Gil and Santa Ana, a small Mudejar temple built on the remains of the Almanzora aljama mosque.
 One of the most unique in Granada and in my opinion one of the most beautiful.